aboutlo/async-memo-ize/README.md

 ### In Memory

-A simple in memory async cache based on native js Map is provided.
+An async cache based on [LRUMap](https://github.com/rsms/js-lru) is provided.

 #### Usage